 You might not be concerned because the town “opted in” for the right to sell cannabis.
 You also know you’re not violating zoning laws because it’s not close to a church or school.
 So, it should be easy, right?

 Hold on.
-You need to, as we say at our firm, “wear the hat.”
+You need to, as we say at our agency, “wear the hat.”
 What would YOU think if this business was locating a block away from your home AND you really don’t know what a dispensary looks like?
 Or it’s planning to locate on one end of Main Street — a lovely suburban shopping area?
 What kind of customers frequent that business?
 How big a footprint will it have?
 Will there be police cruising by all the time?

 That’s why you need to plan in advance about how your major announcement will be communicated to the people most affected by it.